Analysis and tests for Cosmetics

 BIORIUS works with laboratories to assist cosmetics brands with necessary tests.
 Our experts manage everything from the initial order to analysis of the results.

 Standard testing includes mandatory tests within the EU process.
 However, additional and more specific testing, such as efficacy testing or SPF testing for sunscreen products can also be proposed depending on the needs.

 Our prices are competitive, and our process is smooth and transparent.

 Simply let us know which type of test you need, and we’ll organize the shipment to the lab along with all necessary details.

-Standard testing for the EU process
+Standard Testing for the EU Process for

 This test is performed in order to indicate the stability of the cosmetic product under various conditions which are part of the product lifecycle, from manufacture to the end of its shelf life.
 This test is an evaluation of a product’s efficacy and safety over a period of time during transport and storage.
 The physical and chemical specifications of the product (such as pH, viscosity and color) as well as the compatibility of the packaging are evaluated during this test.

 Based on these test results, our experts can calculate the “use-by date” (after opening) or shelf life of the product.